SoftwareAG/adabas-tcp/README.md

 group(FullName, 'AB', { name: 'FullName' }) // group
 ```

-Periodic groups are very simular to groups.
-The difference is that occ attribute is set in the options:
+Periodic groups are similar to groups.
+The difference is that the 'occ' attribute is set in the options:

 ```javascript
 group(Income, 'AQ', { name: 'Income', occ: 6 }) // periodic group